olgalupuleac/GraphAlgorithmRenderer/README.md

 ### Prerequisites

-You will need Visual Studio 2017 (the tool was tested on Visual Studio Community 2017 15.9.5) and Visual C++ installed (the extension should work on .NET projects as well, but it was designed for and tested on C++ projects).
+You will need Visual Studio 2017 or 2019 and Visual C++ installed (the extension should work on .NET projects as well, but it was designed for and tested on C++ projects).

 ### Installation

 To install the extension, download the VSIX file from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=OlgaLupuleac.graphrenderer2019) or the latest release here <https://github.com/olgalupuleac/GraphAlgorithmRenderer/releases>.
 Click on the downloaded file and follow the instructions.
 To open a graph visualization setting window select *View > Other windows > Graph visualization.*

-To remove the extension, select *Tools > Extensions and updates > Graph Visualization* and click uninstall.

-To update the extension, uninstall it first and then install a new version.

 ### Rendering DFS